pcsrankandfile/pcsrankandfile.github.io/join-us/index.md

                 <p id="gdpr-legal">You can unsubscribe at any time by clicking the link in the footer of our emails.
 For information about our privacy practices, please visit our website.</p>
             </div>
             <div class="gdpr-footer">
-                <p>We use Mailchimp as our marketing platform.
+                <p>We use Mailchimp as our email platform.
 By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing. <a href="https://mailchimp.com/legal/" target="_blank">Learn more about Mailchimp's privacy practices here.</a></p>
             </div>
         </div>